The Cincinnati Astronomical Society

 Our origins

 CAS was founded in 1911 by Dr. DeLisle Stewart, a graduate of Carleton College in Minnesota, and staff member at the Harvard College Observatory from 1896 to 1902.
-After subsequently serving as an assistant at the Cincinnati Observatory, he left to form his own organization when his desire to implement astrophotographical capabilities there was denied by the Observatory director.
+After subsequently serving as an assistant at the Cincinnati Observatory, he left to form his own organization when his desire to implement astrophotographical capabilities there was denied by the observatory director.

 On April 21st 1911, a new “Society” was formed when 59 individuals signed the charter forming the new Cincinnati Astronomical Society (a previous incarnation of CAS had existed from 1841 to 1873).
 The signees included Stewart, Joseph B. Foraker (a U.S. Senator) and President William Howard Taft (signed on his behalf in absentia).